dh-tech/dh-tech.github.io/_blog/2021-04-14-dhtech-on-twitter.md

 img-credits: "@Lorem Picsum"
 excerpt: DHtech is now tweeting @dhtech_group
 ---
-DHtech is joining the crowd at Twitter with the handle @dhtech_group.
+DHtech is joining the crowd on Twitter with the handle @dhtech_group.
 We will be using the account for announcing our activities and events.

 Follow us to never miss the news and retweet to spread the word.